Expenses

 The student activity fee covers the following items:

-- Associated Students of Westminster College (ASW) membership and class membership dues.
+- Associated Students of Westminster (ASW) membership and class membership dues.

 - A series of social events.